 Preconsonantal | b’aq ‘bone’ | Prevocalic | ixoq ‘woman’ | –o’ch | ‘house’ |

-nu-b’aq-il | my bone( as part of my body) | w-ixoq-il | my wife | w-o’ch | my house |
+nu-b’aq-il | my body | w-ixoq-il | my wife | w-o’ch | my house |

-a-b’aq-il | your bone | aw-ixoq-il | your wife | aw-o’ch | your house |
+a-b’aq-il | your body | aw-ixoq-il | your wife | aw-o’ch | your house |

-b’aq-il la | your bone (formal) | ixoq-il la | your wife (formal) | o’ch la | your house (formal) |
+b’aq-il la | your body (formal) | ixoq-il la | your wife (formal) | o’ch la | your house (formal) |

-u-b’aq-il | his/her/its bone | r-ixoq-il | his/her wife | r-o’ch | his/her house |
+u-b’aq-il | his/her/its body | r-ixoq-il | his/her wife | r-o’ch | his/her house |

-qa-b’aqi-il | our bone | q-ixoq-il | our wife | q-o’ch | our house |
+qa-b’aqi-il | our body | q-ixoq-il | our wife | q-o’ch | our house |

-i-b’aq-il | your (pl.) bone | iw-ixoq-il | your wife (pl.) | iw-o’ch | your house (pl.) |
+i-b’aq-il | your body (pl.) | iw-ixoq-il | your wife (pl.) | iw-o’ch | your house (pl.) |

-b’aq-il alaq | your (pl. formal) bone | ixoq-il alaq | your wife (pl. formal) | o’ch alaq | your house (pl. formal) |
+b’aq-il alaq | your body (pl. formal) | ixoq-il alaq | your wife (pl. formal) | o’ch alaq | your house (pl. formal) |

 ki-b’aq-il